plone/volto/packages/registry/README.md

 The pages that the CMS builds are made up of these blocks.
 The CMS has some basic available blocks, but it's a requirement that integrators are able to register more blocks in a pluggable way.

-This app will use the add-on registry to extend the basic CMS capabilities, so an external add-on can supplement their own add-on(s) to the basic CMS ones.
+This app will use the add-on registry to extend the basic CMS capabilities, so an external add-on can supplement their own add-ons to the basic CMS ones.

 Let's assume we've defined a key in the registry `config.blocks.blocksConfig`, and defined a way to register the available blocks in the CMS as the keys in that object in the configuration registry: